YerevaNN/3DMolGen/docs/run_eval_proposed_optimizations_dec_2025.md

     futures = [ex.submit(compute_rmsd_row, ...) for ...]
 ```

 `ProcessPoolExecutor` spawns separate Python interpreter processes, each with its own GIL.
-This enables true parallel execution on multi-core systems.
+This enables true parallel execution on multi-core systems for CPU-bound work like RMSD calculations.

 ### Additional Consideration: Pickling